MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Waiting for Travel:**

-    - In this stage, the customer waiting to receive the information of Travel, as Travel Date, Departure place and time and Airline details.

-    - Once Completed this stage, Muqeem status update as OutsideKingdom for Employee on vacation.
+    - In this stage, when employee went on vacation, Muqeem status will change as OutsideKingdom in Muqeem portal.

-    - And System moved the Employee to On Vacation with Muqeem status integration.

-    - When the Employee On Vacation, muqueem status will be update as **OutsideKingdom** status for On vacation.
+    - By system schedule will check if muqueeem status is OnVacation-OutSideKingdom, Complete the Vacation Process with Travel Date.

       - *In The action field is following to,*